opengisch/QField-docs/documentation/reference/qfieldcloud/jobs.md

     Any of the triggering conditions described on this page might change without notice.

 !!! warning
-    All jobs must finished within 10 minutes or they will result in timeout error and will be terminated.
+    All jobs must finish within 10 minutes or they will result in a timeout error and will be terminated.

 ## Job types